zzz6519003/substrate-how-to-guides/how-to-substrate/docs/04-testing/test-transfer.md

 ## Overview

 Testing each function is an imporant part of developing pallets for production.
-This guide steps you through best practices for writing a `transfer` function that passes all test cases.
+This guide steps you through best practices for writing test cases for a basic `transfer` function.

 ## Steps

 ### 1. Outline the `transfer` function

 A transfer function has two key elements: subtracting a balance from an account and adding that balance to another account.
+Here, we'll start by outlining this function:

 ```rust
 #[pallet::weight(10_000)]